nicpol16/Nic-Pol/_posts/2020-11-20-Grant-Process-One.md

 ![An image depicting the destruction of Thera from a Minoan Fresco found on the island of Modern Santorini, Greece](https://nicpol16.github.io/Nic-Pol/images/minoan.png)

-(Image is obtained from the Santorini Cultural Museum)
+(Image is obtained from the Santorini Cultural Museum, and shows a Minoan fresco that depicts the eruption of Thera)

 ### Compiling the Research